More

 Effective ILM solutions seamlessly integrate with existing IT infrastructure, including HR systems, directories, and various applications.
 This integration ensures that identity management processes are cohesive and streamlined across the organization.

 The importance of ILM in modern organizations cannot be overstated.
-Here are five key reasons why ILM is essential:
+Here are five key benefits of implementing ILM:

 • Operational Productivity: The benefits of automated ILM include streamlined processes for user onboarding, access management, and de-provisioning, which save time and reduce administrative overhead.